A pair of planetary explorers at Mercury

 The BepiColombo mission differs in one immediately evident way from its Mercury-exploring forebears: it consists of not one but two spacecraft orbiting the planet at the same time.

-BepiColombo comprises ESA's Mercury Planetary Orbiter (MPO) and JAXA's Mercury Magnetospheric Orbiter (MMO), both of which will work together to better understand the Solar System's innermost planet.
+BepiColombo comprises ESA's Mercury Planetary Orbiter (MPO) and JAXA's Mercury Magnetospheric Orbiter (also referred to as Mio), both of which will work together to better understand the Solar System's innermost planet.

-MPO and MMO will journey to Mercury together with the Mercury Transfer Module (MTM).
+MPO and Mio journey to Mercury together with the Mercury Transfer Module (MTM).
 When approaching Mercury, the MTM will separate and the two spacecraft, still together, will be captured into a polar orbit around the planet.
-Their altitude will be adjusted using MPO's thrusters until the MMO's orbit of 590 km by 11 640 km above the surface has been reached – MMO will complete a single orbit in 9.3 hours.
-Then MPO will then separate and descend to its 480 km by 1500 km orbit above the surface – MPO will complete one orbit in 2.3 hours.
+Their altitude will be adjusted using MPO's thrusters until Mio's orbit of 590 km by 11 640 km above the surface has been reached – here Mio will complete a single orbit in 9.3 hours.
+MPO will then separate and descend to its own 480 km by 1500 km orbit above the surface – here MPO will complete one orbit in 2.3 hours.
 Both orbits will be polar.

 |BepiColombo exploded view.
 Credit: ESA/ATG medialab|